casuanoob/qmk_firmware/docs/serial_driver.md

 ### Setup

 To use the Full-duplex driver follow these steps to activate it.
-If you target the Raspberry Pi RP2040 PIO implementation skip step 1.

 1. Change the `SERIAL_DRIVER` to `usart` in your keyboards `rules.mk` file: